BerwinZ/IoT_Face_Recognition_System_Frontend/readme.md

-# Home Assistance Robot UI
+# Iot Face Recognition System Front End
 This is the interfaces of the robots.
 It is a web based robot face designed to help people program their smart homes easily.

 This robot uses the web server, which can be found [here](https://github.com/BerwinZ/Home-Assistance-Robot/tree/webserver)